titan-framework/instance/README.md

 vagrant up
 ```

-Your Titan instance is runing at http://localhost:8090.
+Your Titan instance is running at http://localhost:8090.
 To access, use "**admin**" as login and password.

 Now, you can modify the base-code to implement your requirements.